Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet combined for more than 47.5 points -- this matchup's over/under -- in a game this season.
+- Iowa and its opponents have not yet combined for more than 47.5 points in a game this season.

+- Maryland's games have gone over 47.5 points in three of four chances this season.

-- The two teams combine to average 66.1 points per game, 18.6 more than the total in this contest.
+- The two teams combine to average 66.1 points per game, 18.6 more than the over/under in this contest.

-- This contest's over/under is 22.2 points greater than the 25.3 these two squads combine to allow per game this season.
+- This contest's total is 22.2 points more than the 25.3 these two squads combine to surrender per game this season.

 - The Hawkeyes and their opponents have scored an average of 47.6 points per game in 2021, 0.1 more than Friday's total.